awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. Right\-click the name of the AWS CloudFormation stack that contains the serverless application you want to delete, and then choose **Delete CloudFormation Stack**\.
 ![\[Choosing to delete the AWS CloudFormation stack for an AWS serverless application starting from AWS Explorer\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

 1. Enter the stack's name to confirm the deletion, and then choose **OK**\.
 If the stack deletion succeeds, the AWS Toolkit for JetBrains removes the stack name from the **CloudFormation** list in **AWS Explorer**\.
-If the stack deletion fails, you can try to figure out why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.
+If the stack deletion fails, you can try to determine why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.

 [Top](#key-tasks)